 While posting consistently is crucial to the success of any social media strategy, if you consistently don't receive high engagement, then you may consider reducing the number of posts per month as you might be overwhelming your audience!

-The sections on average likes/retweets per post can give you an idea of how well your content is received.
+The section on average likes/shares per post can give you an idea of how well your content is received.

 Wondering when is your best time to post?
 Here's the answer!